chrhenning/chrhenning.github.io/_posts/2025-07-16-on-anthropomorphizing-intermediate-tokens.md

 ## A Call for Scientific Rigour and Integrity

-This paper can also be seen as a reminder that **scientific rigour and intellectual integrity are essential for genuine progress.**.
+This paper can also be seen as a reminder that **scientific rigour and intellectual integrity are essential for genuine progress**.
 This doesn’t imply that researchers are consciously deceiving anyone — but rather that it’s easy to mislead ourselves when dealing with vague concepts and opaque systems.
 I admit the fallacies highlighted in the paper were not obvious to me before I read it.
 Yet without critical reflection, we risk unintentionally heading in the wrong direction.

 This tendency is not new in the field of AI.
 As Kambhampati et al. note, McDermott (1976)<d-cite key="mcdermott1976artificial"></d-cite> argued nearly fifty years ago that AI researchers often delude themselves and others by using on misleading language, poorly defined abstractions, and wishful thinking instead of rigorous analysis and empirical clarity.<d-footnote>It is amusing to note that McDermott’s paper ends with the line: "I have criticized AI researchers very harshly. &#91;...&#93; However, to say anything good about anyone is beyond the scope of this paper."</d-footnote>